ChAoTiCM1Nd/ie_cw/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started.
 To avoid retyping too much info, do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`, `project_license`
+This project implements a software control system for a variable-speed fan using an STM32-based NUCLEO-F070RB development board.
+The system allows users to control the fan speed through various inputs, including a rotary encoder and temperature sensor, and displays information on an LCD screen.
+The controller operates in standalone mode without relying on PC I/O, suitable for embedded applications.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>